 More than half of all energy used in Sweden comes from renewable sources, and the country has set ambitious targets for the coming years.
 For the country's electricity, the target is 100% renewable energy production by 2040.
 The power largely comes from hydropower, with bioenergy for heating.

 Norway and Sweden have a joint electricity market, with a green energy certification scheme that applies to both countries.
-Sweden is one of the EU countries contributing most significantly to the decarbonisation and renewable energy targets of the block.
+Sweden is one of the EU countries contributing most significantly to the decarbonization and renewable energy targets of the block.

 China is the world's leading country in terms of electrical production from renewable energy sources, with more than double the generation of the United States.
 By the end of 2019, the country had 800 GW of renewable power, mostly from hydroelectric and wind power.

-China has installed more hydro, solar and wind power generation than any other nation in the world, though its huge energy requirements mean that, although market share is increasing, the share of renewables in the mix is still only around 30% of the country's total power generation comes from non-fossil fuel sources (including nuclear).
+China has installed more hydro, solar, and wind power generation than any other nation in the world, though its huge energy requirements mean that, although market share is increasing, the share of renewables in the mix is still only around 30% of the country's total power generation comes from non-fossil fuel sources (including nuclear).

-Chile is another developing nation which green energy investors view as attractive.
+Chile is another developing nation that green energy investors view as attractive.
 The government's targets include a goal of generating 20% of power for utilities from renewables by 2025, 60% by 2035, and 70% by 2050.
 Wind and solar continue to see investment and currently account for over 15% of installed capacity.

-While deforestation and other environmental atrocities continue to hit the headlines, there is some hope that investment in renewables that the country is attracting could speed the energy transition in the country1.
+While deforestation and other environmental atrocities continue to hit the headlines, there is some hope that investment in renewables that the country is attracting could speed the energy transition in the country.

 Kenya is the largest producer of geothermal energy in Africa.
 Geothermal energy accounts for almost 20% of Kenya's total energy generation.
-Total renewable energy capacity in the country is at 70%, mostly from hydropower, though in 2019 the country opened the largest wind power plant in Africa, and has an ambitious goal to reach 100% green energy for its national power grid this year.
+Total renewable energy capacity in the country is at 70%, mostly from hydropower, though in 2019, the country opened the largest wind power plant in Africa and has an ambitious goal to reach 100% green energy for its national power grid this year.

-Despite progress in renewables uptake, energy efficiency and energy access, the world is not on track to meet the targets of the Paris Agreement.
+Despite progress in renewables uptake, energy efficiency, and energy access, the world is not on track to meet the targets of the Paris Agreement.
 In 2018, only 47 countries had targets for renewable heating and cooling.
 Renewable energy penetration in the transport sector remains low.

 Every nation, and every individual, must take their lead from the top countries using renewable energy.
 We must come together to tackle the crises we all face.
 And even those nations leading the charge must do more, and do it faster if we are to come through the crises and transition to a sustainable future for all.